Estimation under group actions: recovering orbits from invariants: Introduction

-Fix a compact group $G$ acting (by orthogonal transformations) on a vector space $V$.
-Throughout, the vector space will be taken to be $\RR^p$ and the group can be thought of as a subgroup of $\mathrm{O}(p)$, the orthogonal group\footnote{We alert the reader to the fact that we will use $\mathrm{O}(p)$ to refer to the group of orthogonal matrices in dimension $p$ and $O(g(n))$ as the standard big-O notation: $f(n)=O(g(n))$ if and only if there exists a constant $C$ such that $f(n)\leq C g(n)$ for all $n$ sufficiently large.
-It will be clear from context which one is meant.}.
-Let $\theta \in V$ be the signal we want to estimate.
-We receive noisy measurements of its orbit as follows: for $i=1,\dots,n$ we observe a sample of the form
+The most extensively investigated prior example of the orbit recovery problem is what is known as \emph{multireference alignment}.
+This is the setting where $G$ is the cyclic group $\mathbb{Z}/p$, acting on $V = \RR^p$ by cyclically permuting the coordinates.
+Multireference alignment was proposed in the late 1990s~\cite{Sig98} as a simplified model of cryo-EM.
+It was established~\cite{PerWeBan17} that, as $\sigma \to \infty$, the sample complexity is $n = \Theta(\sigma^6)$ for Lebesgue-almost every $\theta \in \mathbb R^p$.\footnote{We alert the reader to the fact that we will use $\mathrm{O}(p)$ to refer to the group of orthogonal matrices in dimension $p$ and will use $O(g(n))$ in the standard ``big-O'' sense: $f(n)=O(g(n))$ if there exists a constant $C$ such that $f(n)\leq C g(n)$ for all $n$ sufficiently large.
+In this case we also write $g(n) = \Omega(f(n))$.
+We use $f(n)=\Theta(g(n))$ to denote that both $f(n)=O(g(n))$ and $f(n)=\Omega(g(n))$.
+It will be clear from context which meaning of $O(\cdot)$ is meant.} This sample complexity rate is established by a two-part argument: \textbf{(a)}~showing that in the $\sigma\to\infty$ regime the sample complexity is tightly connected to the number of moments of the random variable $y$ needed to uniquely determine the orbit of $\theta$; and \textbf{(b)}~showing that for multi-reference alignment three moments are necessary and sufficient for Lebesgue-almost every $\theta \in \mathbb R^p$.

-where $g_i$ is drawn randomly (in Haar measure\footnote{We note that any distribution of $g_i$ can be reduced to Haar by left multiplying $y_i$ by a Haar-distributed group element.
-However, as illustrated in~\cite{Abbe_MRA_nonuniformshifts}, it is sometimes possible to exploit deviations from Haar measure.}) from $G$ and $\xi_i \sim \cN(0,\sigma^2 I)$ is noise.
-The goal is to recover the \emph{orbit} of $\theta$ under the action of $G$.
-We refer to this task as the \emph{orbit recovery} problem.

-This abstraction, already a rich object of study, neglects the tomographic projection in cryo-EM; we will also study a generalization of the problem which allows such a projection.
-Additionally, we will consider the additional extension of \emph{heterogeneity} \cite{cryo-het,lederman-rep,lederman-cont,mra-het}, where mixtures of signals are allowed: we have $K$ signals $\theta_1,\ldots,\theta_K$, and each sample $y_i = g_i \cdot \theta_{k_i} + \xi_i$ comes from a random choice $1 \leq k_i \leq K$ of which signal is observed.
-This extension is of paramount importance for cryo-EM in practice, since the laboratory samples often contain one protein in multiple conformations, and understanding the range of conformations is key to a functional understanding of the underlying protein.